polo2ro/angular-teleperiod/README.md

 `dayLastMinute`:
 Set the last minute of the day, default is 20x60 and day end at 8:00pm

+`options`:
+The attribute can be used to change options from [teleperiod](https://github.com/polo2ro/teleperiod)

 __On a tp-timeline tag__